raduATL/invadersGame/README.md

 # invaders Game
 -----------------------------------------------------------------------------------------------------------------
-IMPORTANT: THE SOUND FILES HAVE NOT BEEN INPORTED ( ACCEPTED ) BY GITHUB.
-YOU CAN DOWNLOAD ALL THE SOUND FILES FROM https://www.freesoundeffects.com/free-sounds/bomb-10076/
+IMPORTANT: YOU CAN DOWNLOAD ALL THE SOUND FILES FROM https://www.freesoundeffects.com/free-sounds/bomb-10076/
 ------------------------------------------------------------------------------------------------------------------